 (i) date of all demonstrations and sales of radiation machines performed in Texas;

-(ii) name and address of customer; and
+(ii) name and address of the customer; and

 (iii) customer's certificate of registration number unless the service provided is an initial installation as described in paragraph (6) of this subsection.

-(B) Records of all demonstrations and sales shall be made and maintained for inspection by the agency in accordance with subsection (v) of this section.
+(B) Records of all demonstrations and sales shall be made and maintained for inspection by the agency per subsection (v) of this section.

-(C) Demonstration of radiation machines on humans shall be performed by or under the direction of a practitioner in accordance with paragraph (11) of this subsection.
+(C) Individuals must not be exposed to the useful beam except for healing arts purposes and unless such exposure has been specifically and individually ordered by a licensed practitioner of the healing arts.
+This provision specifically prohibits deliberate exposure for the following purposes:

+(i) exposure of an individual for training or demonstration;

+(ii) QA/QC testing; or

+(iii) other non-healing arts purposes.

 (D) Demonstration of radiation machines performed by the service provider shall be on phantoms only.
+Under no circumstances shall demonstration be performed on a human.

-(E) The registrant authorized for demonstration and sale of radiation machines is responsible for performing all tests in accordance with §289.227 of this title for radiation machines used on humans for demonstration purposes.
+(E) The registrant authorized for demonstration and sale of radiation machines is responsible for performing all tests per §289.227 of this title for radiation machines used on humans for demonstration purposes.

 (n) Responsibilities of RSOs.

-(1) Duties of the RSO include, but are not limited to:
+(1) Duties of the RSO include:

-(A) establishing and overseeing operating and safety procedures that maintain radiation exposures as low as reasonably achievable (ALARA), and to review them at intervals not to exceed 12 months to ensure that the procedures are current and conform with this chapter;
+(A) establishing and overseeing operating and safety procedures that maintain radiation exposures as low as reasonably achievable (ALARA) and the RSO;

+(i) reviews at intervals not to exceed 12 months to ensure that the procedures are current and conform with this chapter; and

+(ii) reviews and ensures that all actions required in this chapter are performed at the respective intervals to maintain compliance;

-(B) ensuring that individual monitoring devices are properly used by occupationally-exposed personnel, that records are kept of the monitoring results, and that timely notifications are made as required by §289.203 of this title;
+(B) ensuring that individual monitoring devices are properly used by occupationally-exposed personnel, records are kept of the monitoring results, and timely notifications are made as required by §289.203 of this title;

 (C) investigating and reporting to the agency each known or suspected case of radiation exposure to an individual or radiation level detected in excess of limits established by this chapter;

-(D) assuming control and having the authority to institute corrective actions including shut-down of operations when necessary in emergency situations or unsafe conditions; and
+(D) assuming control and having the authority to institute corrective actions including the shut-down of operations when necessary in an emergency or unsafe conditions;

+(E) ensuring that corrective actions for violations issued by the agency are implemented to avoid a repeat violation; and

-(E) maintaining records as required by this chapter.
+(F) maintaining records as required by this chapter.

 (2) The RSO shall ensure that personnel are adequately trained and complying with this chapter, the conditions of the certificate of registration, and the operating and safety procedures of the registrant.

+(3) The RSO shall make entries of the records in paragraph (1) of this subsection at intervals not to exceed 30 days after receipt of a monitoring report.

-(o) Responsibilities of assemblers and/or installers.
+(o) Responsibilities of assemblers and installers.

 (1) No person shall provide radiation machine services for a person who cannot produce evidence of a completed application for registration or a valid certificate of registration issued by the agency except for the initial installation of the first machine(s) for a new certificate of registration.

-(2) Persons who assemble or install radiation machines shall notify the agency of the following information within 30 days of installation:
+(2) Persons who assemble or install radiation machines shall notify the agency of the following information within 30 days after assembly or installation:

 (A) the name, address, and certificate of registration number, except in the case of initial machine installation, of persons who have received the machines;